emoncms/demandshaper/readme.md

 ## Using the Demand Shaper module with a SonOff S20 smart plug

-Install the EmonESP (timer branch) firmware on a Sonoff S20 smartplug.
+Install the EmonESP firmware on a Sonoff S20 smartplug.
 There are pre-compiled binaries to make this step easier as well as the option to compile from source.
-See guide here:<br>[https://github.com/openenergymonitor/EmonESP/blob/timer/sonoffS20.md](https://github.com/openenergymonitor/EmonESP/blob/timer/sonoffS20.md)
+See guide here:<br>[https://github.com/openenergymonitor/EmonESP/blob/master/sonoffS20.md](https://github.com/openenergymonitor/EmonESP/blob/master/sonoffS20.md)

 ## User guide